TheGreatRambler/beat-the-Komodo-d-RAGON/README.md

 ## Savefiles

 The file `save.txt` is a savefile for the game that is very overpowered.
 You can use it or any other savefiles by putting it in the same directory as the `lifethegame.exe` and running the `open` command in the game.
+You can save your own savefiles with `save`.
 Currently, items are buggy, so you might lose your items.